Their Coffee Is World-Renowned. Now More Guatemalans Are Actually Drinking It

 The El Injerto coffee shop, with its silver stools, brick-and-chalkboard walls and The Weeknd's "I Feel It Coming" playing softly in the background, resembles many cafes in Brooklyn or Los Angeles.
 But it is in Guatemala City, where paying $5 for a cup of coffee has not always been so common.

 Coffee has been one of Guatemala's most important export crops since at least the early 1800s.
-Only in the past few years have Guatemalans have started to consume their own world-renowned product on a larger scale.
+Only in the past few years have Guatemalans started to consume their own world-renowned product on a larger scale.

 "The growth has been exponential in the last five to eight years," says Evelio Francisco Alvarado, general manager of Guatemala's National Coffee Association, known by its Spanish acronym, Anacafe.
 "This growth has stemmed from the increase in coffee shops not only in the capital, but also in other parts of the country."